Your organic website traffic is typically derived from one of the following sources:

 Organic traffic, put simply, is traffic that comes from Google and other search engines’ search engine results pages (SERPs).

-Think of it this way; you search for a given topic, like “bike repair shops,” and you see a list of results.
+Think of it this way; you search for a given topic, like “bike repair shops,” and you see a list of search results.
 You click on one of those results to visit the brand’s website.
 You now count as an organic visitor and will be included as part of the brand’s total organic traffic.

 Source: Google